mariushoch/bwrap-selinux-sandbox/README.md

 ## Build
-Use `make` to build the SELinux module.
+Use `make` in `bwrap-selinux-sandbox/` to build the SELinux module.